gregmcc97/H-LARGe/README.md

                        "Unbinned"
 )

-#now generate the heatmap (if you don't use the custom column/row names then add # before labels_row and labels_column):
+#now generate the heatmap (if you don't use the custom column/row names then add # before labels_row and labels_col):

 pheatmap(
   method = c("pearson"),